excelsky/msan622/final-project/README.md

 #### Techniques 2: Heat Map  ####
 This

+The lie factor
+The data density
+The data to ink ratio

 ![IMAGE](2heat.jpg)

 #### Techniques 3: Density Plot ####
 This density plot shows the distinction in annual income: more than 50K USD versus less than or equal to 50K USD.
 In this specific screenshot, I ams shoing the income difference between ages.
 It is clear that the older the higher income.
 I am sure I can set up other numerical variables on the x-axis (instead of age) and make it interactive.

+The lie factor
+The data density
+The data to ink ratio

 ![IMAGE](3density.jpg)

 #### Techniques 4: Bar Plot ####
 This

+The lie factor
+The data density
+The data to ink ratio

 ![IMAGE](4bar.jpg)